Dat Foundation Governance

-The Dat Protocol Foundation Governance supports the collaboration, funding, and community management for Dat.
-This group is involved in financial and legal decisions regarding the Dat Protocol Foundation in collaboration with Code for Science and Society.
+The Dat Foundation Governance supports the collaboration, funding, and community management.
+This group is involved in financial and legal decisions regarding the Dat Foundation in collaboration with Code for Science and Society.

 Karissa co-founded & is a board member at Code for Science & Society and worked on Dat between 2014 and 2018.
 Former academic experienced in building interactive data visualization and collaboration tools.
 Karissa’s perspectives and work has been featured in high-profile news outlets such as the New York Times, Wall Street Journal, and NPR.